-In the example below, there are only 2 departments: Kitchen and Restaurant, and as you can see from the 2 pictures, the tables for both departments can be found under the same metric (from the list to the left).
+In the example below, there are only 2 departments: Back of House and Front of House, and as you can see from the 2 pictures, the tables for both departments can be found under the same metric.

 The 2 options for assign/apply different values to individual sections within a department and assign/apply different values to individual positions within a department work in a similar way.

 If you choose one of those 2 options, you also need to specify the Department.

 Here's an example of how the table will look like for a Data set, for input data for each day, with different values to individual positions within a Department.
 In this example, the Kitchen Department has 2 different Positions: Lunch and Dinner.

 Please note that It is not possible to create a data set that only applies to one Position or Section (if you have more than one, in a Department).
 However, you can enter values for only that one Position or Section in your Data set, and like that, the data will only be visible for that Position and Section.

 Click "Create" to start entering values for your Data set.

 Please note, that you can later edit the Description, but not the ID or Time unit & grouping for your Data set.
 More details about editing and deleting metrics can be found in this article.

 On the Data sets page, you can see a list with all the metrics you have already created.
 Simply select the metric you need from this list.
 The input table for your metric will appear in the tab for Data set, displaying one week at a time.

 Navigate to the week you need (from the arrows surrounding the date range).